joshuaf4837/github-tutorial/README.md

 ---
 ## Workflow & Commands
 Status allows you too see where you are in your code.
 It displays the current directory and what staging area you are in.
 It is command to see which files have been edited since the last commit.
+If the text is in green that means you are ready to commit.
+If the text is in red that indicates that nothing new will be added in your next commit.
 ```
 git status
 ```